serial/php-browsercheck/README.md

     * The SMTP server settings can be configured in the config.php file
   * Shows a message depending on the success or failure of the mail function
   * Send email button is disabled after sending the mail
+  * Sendmail function is handled via ajax request
-* Styled messages for success and error
+  * Styled messages for success and error responses
 * Shows a unique token which is also sent via mail and on the screenshot
 * Optimized for mobile devices

 # Dev Notes
 - For updating the browser and device detection, you can use the composer package manager.
   - You can easily update the WhichBrowser library by running the command `composer update whichbrowser/parser` in the project folder.
 - Styling is done with LESS and compiled to CSS

 # References
 This project uses the following libraries